Legal Aid Ontario: Free Legal Help in Your Language

-Legal help can be expensive, and for many people in Ontario, the cost of hiring a lawyer feels out of reach.
-But facing a serious legal issue without proper representation can have lasting consequences.
-That is where legal aid comes in.
+Legal help in Ontario can be expensive, and for many people the cost of hiring a lawyer feels out of reach.
+But facing a serious legal matter without proper representation can have lasting consequences on your freedom, your family, and your future.
+That is exactly what Legal Aid Ontario is designed to prevent.

-Legal Aid Ontario is a publicly funded organization that provides free or subsidized legal services to people who cannot afford a lawyer.
-If you are dealing with a criminal charge, a family law matter, a refugee claim, or certain other legal issues, you may be eligible for legal aid coverage.
+Legal Aid Ontario (LAO) is a publicly funded organization that provides free or subsidized legal services to people who cannot afford a lawyer.
+If you are dealing with a criminal charge, a family law matter, a refugee claim, or certain other serious legal issues, you may be eligible for legal aid coverage in Ontario.

-This guide explains how legal aid works in Ontario, who qualifies, what types of cases are covered, and what other free or low-cost legal resources are available if you do not qualify.
+This guide explains how Legal Aid Ontario works, who qualifies, what the current income thresholds are, how to apply, and what other free or low-cost legal resources are available if you do not qualify.

 What Is Legal Aid Ontario?

-Legal Aid Ontario is funded by the provincial and federal governments and operates through a network of staff lawyers, community legal clinics, and private lawyers who accept legal aid certificates.
+Legal Aid Ontario is funded by both the provincial and federal governments and delivers services through a network of staff lawyers, community legal clinics, and private lawyers who accept legal aid certificates.

-The organization serves hundreds of thousands of Ontarians each year, with a particular focus on people who are most vulnerable, including newcomers and refugees, people facing criminal charges, individuals dealing with family law issues, and those at risk of losing their housing.
+The organization serves hundreds of thousands of Ontarians every year, with a particular focus on people who are most vulnerable: newcomers and refugees, people facing criminal charges, individuals dealing with family law matters, and those at risk of losing their housing.

 What Types of Cases Does Legal Aid Cover?

 Legal Aid Ontario does not cover every type of legal matter.
-Coverage is focused on cases where the stakes are high and the need for representation is greatest.
+Coverage is focused on cases where the stakes are high and the need for legal representation is most urgent.

 Criminal Law